ESA-PRL/control-orogen-pancam_panorama/README.md

 Output of the right camera of the PTU.

+* **`frame`** (/pancam_panorama/PanCamTimestampedFrame)

+Output of a structure containing both images as well as the PTU pan and tilt angles with a timestamp, useful for logging.

 #### Parameters

 * **`positionTilt`** (/double)

-PanCam tilt position for all positions.
-Arbitrary units.
+PanCam tilt position for all positions in degrees.

 * **`positionLeft`** (/double)

-PanCam pan position left.
-Arbitrary units.
+PanCam pan position left in degrees.

 * **`positionCenter`** (/double)

-PanCam pan position center.
-Arbitrary units.
+PanCam pan position center in degrees.

 * **`positionRight`** (/double)

-PanCam pan position right.
-Arbitrary units.
+PanCam pan position right in degrees.

 * **`positionErrorMargin`** (/double)

-PanCam pan position error margin.
-Arbitrary units.
+PanCam pan position error margin in degrees.

 * **`frameDelayTimeMs`** (/double)

 Minimum delay in milliseconds before saving a frame after the PanCam reaches its goal position.

+* **`resolutionPerPosition`** (/double)

+Axis resolution per position moved (in seconds/arc), used to transform degrees to motor steps, see the datasheet for the value.